 The bandwidth control settings are used to place a ceiling on the transmitting and receiving data rates for any selected port.
-In the Configuration folder, click Port Bandwidth, to view the screen shown below.
+In the Configuration folder, click Port Bandwidth, to view the window shown below.

 Figure 6-43.
-Bandwidth Settings and Port Bandwidth Table
+Bandwidth Settings window